CHERYL GREEN (503) 432-3169 ::: Producer, Co-Director

 Cheryl Green MFA, MS integrates her training in Performance As Public Practice and Speech-Language Pathology to explore how story can be used to break down stigma and barriers.
 After decades of repeated sports concussion and a series of mild traumatic brain injuries in 2010 and 2011, she began making films that combine personal narrative and activism to create dynamic, artistic tools to challenges misconceptions and stereotypes of disability while celebrating pride in disability experiences.
 She is on the board of Disability Art and Culture Project and served on the boards of Brain-injury Information Referral and Resource Development (BIRRDsong) and Oregon Cultural Access.
 She volunteered with National Black Disability Coalition consulting on media and technology.
 Her artistic goals focus on making media accessible, cross-disability collaboration, and building equity.

-Cheryl writes and audio records all of the post on this blog.
+Cheryl writes and audio records all of the post on this blog and also produces and transcribes all of the podcast episodes linked here.

 Owner, StoryMinders: 2012-present